NSABP Members' Area

 I. Maintenance of Patient Biologic Specimens

-4. All materials are logged into a computer database at the Biostatistical Center and at the NSABP Pathology Section.
-No one except NSABP Pathology Section and Biostatistics personnel should have access to this database.
+3. All materials are logged into a separate computer databases at the Biostatistical Center and at the NSABP Tissue Bank.
+No one except Biostatistical Center personnel and a limited number of NSABP Tissue Bank personnel (Director, Administrative Manager, and Data Managers), respectively, have access to these databases.

-6. At least two representative unstained section from each used block needs to be stored in a permanent file.
+5. At least two representative unstained sections from each used block are stored in a permanent file, when possible.

 II.
 Distribution of the Biological Specimens